adammotzel/photo-server/README.md

 - `html` for some vanilla webpages (thanks ChatGPT 🙂).
 - `starlette` for middleware (e.g., login/password).

+Users can view and upload photos in the app's photo gallery.

 To run the app yourself, follow these steps:

 1. Clone the repo: